agam778/MS-365-Electron/README.md

 ## 📀 Linux Installation
 ### Ubuntu/Debain based distribution installation
-For Installing in Ubuntu, Go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page, Scroll down and click the `.deb` file to download it.
+For Installing in Ubuntu/Debian based distribution, Go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page, Scroll down and click the `.deb` file to download it.
 Then run the deb file and click Install to install the App.
 Launch it from the Applications Menu.

 ### Red Hat/Fedora based distribution installation
+For Installing in Red Hat/Fedora based distribution, Go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page, Scroll down and click the `.rpm` file to download it.
+Then run the rpm file and click Install to install the App.
+Launch it from the Applications Menu.

+### Arch/Manjaro Linux based distribution installation
+Currently, I have not made an installer for Arch/Manjaro Linux based distribution.
+Till then, you can run it via an AppImage file.
+Go to the [Releases](https://github.com/agam778/Microsoft-Office-Electron/releases) page, Scroll down and click the `.AppImage` file to download it and then run the app.

-# MIT License
+# 📜 MIT License
 #### *Disclaimer: Not affiliated with Microsoft*